pascal-fb-martin/houseclock/README.md

 ```
 houseclock
 ```
-This will read from the GPS device at /dev/ttyACM0 and listen for HTTP requests on the http port (80).
-If the GPS device is different and the http port is already in use (for example by httpd), one can force other values using the -http-service and -gps options.
-For example:
+This will read from the GPS device at /dev/ttyACM0, listen for HTTP requests on the http tcp port (80) and handle NTP communication on the ntp udp port (123).

+All these default can be changed through command line options.
+For example, if the GPS device is different and the http port is already in use (httpd is running), one can force other values using the -http-service and -gps options:
 ```
 houseclock -http-service=8080 -gps=/dev/ttyACM1
 ```

-If no GPS device is available, the program switches to SNTP client mode and listens to NTP broadcast messages.
-When a GPS device is available, and a fix is obtained, the program switches to SNTP server mode and periodically sends NTP broadcast messages with stratum 1.

-For more information, a complete help is available:
+For more information about available options, a complete help is available:
 ```
 houseclock -h
 ````